smithy-lang/smithy/docs/source-2.0/spec/resource-traits.rst

 Value type
     Annotation trait.

-By default, top-level input and output shape members of lifecycle operations are bound to resource properties.
+By default, resource properties are resolved by looking at top-level input and output members.
 The ``@nestedProperties`` trait is used when the properties of a resource are nested one level deeper than top-level input and output members.

 .. code-block:: smithy